mrgokuji/Calculator/README.md

 # Calculator
-A simple Calculator for some basic functions +,-,*,/
+A simple Calculator with some basic functions +,-,*,/